 For a customized report or to ask questions, email the Research & Business Analytics team.

-Initial claims for unemployment compensation declined for the ninth straight year in 2018.
+Initial claims for unemployment compensation in Leon County declined for the eighth straight year in 2019.

-The median sales price for single family homes was up 5.1% in Leon County and 4.9% for the Tallahassee MSA (2018).
+In 2019, the median sales price for single family homes was up 5.7% in Leon County and 5.6% for the Tallahassee MSA, compared with 2018.